Chart Color Schemes

 Lindfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Lindfield has a high level of cultural diversity, with 39.4% of its population speaking a language other than English at home and 44.8% born overseas.
-Christianity is the main religion in Lindfield, comprising 43.4% of people.
-However, Judaism is overrepresented in Lindfield compared to Greater Sydney, making up 1.3% versus 2.5%.
+Lindfield's cultural diversity is notable, with 39.4% speaking a language other than English at home and 44.8% born overseas.
+Christianity is the predominant religion, accounting for 43.4%.
+However, Judaism is overrepresented compared to Greater Sydney, comprising 1.3% versus 2.5%.

 Frequently Asked Questions - Diversity